hmrc/hmrc-email-renderer/README.md

     "service": "The regime (i.e. - sa/paye/etc) that this template belongs to" }
  ```
-* 404 When the template with the provided ID cannot be resolved.
+* 404 When the template with the provided template Id cannot be resolved.

 * 400 When an insufficient set of parameters for rendering the template is specified in the request.
 Only the first missing value is reported.